 970-578-9700 x126 | jen@nightlight.org

 Each family is unique and we strive to provide services that will meet your needs.
 There are few laws pertaining to assisted reproductive technologies.
-The Snowflakes Program provides the same legal safeguards for embryo donation and adoption that are set forth through laws governing traditional adoption.
+The Snowflakes Program provides the same legal safeguards for embryo adoption that are set forth through laws governing traditional adoption.
 We do this for the benefit of any resulting children who are born, their parents and you.

 Please read through our Snowflakes Placing Parent Information Packet to learn more.
 If your questions aren’t answered or you want to discuss your personal situation, we welcome you to contact Jen, our Snowflakes Placing Parent Inquiry Specialist.